danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.unregisterDevice.html" name="account.unregisterDevice">Deletes a device by its token, stops sending PUSH-notifications to it: account.unregisterDevice</a>

+* <a href="stickers.deleteStickerSet.html" name="stickers.deleteStickerSet">Deletes a stickerset we created, bots only: stickers.deleteStickerSet</a>

 * <a href="messages.deleteChatUser.html" name="messages.deleteChatUser">Deletes a user from a chat and sends a service message on it: messages.deleteChatUser</a>

 * <a href="messages.deleteHistory.html" name="messages.deleteHistory">Deletes communication history: messages.deleteHistory</a>